Homeowners Insurance

 Beyond roofing, here’s what else moves the needle:

-• Monitored security system — most carriers offer 5–15% off for a professionally monitored alarm that alerts police/fire.
-Even smart home security devices with monitoring can qualify.
+• Monitored security system, most carriers offer 5–15% off for a professionally monitored alarm that alerts police or fire dispatch.
+Smart home security devices with monitoring can qualify too.

 Ask your agent for a complete list of available credits.
 Every carrier weights these differently, and some improvements that earn a big discount with one insurer might not register with another.
 For a broader look at coverage options, our beginner’s guide to homeowners coverage explains what your policy actually protects.